billzyx/billzyx.github.io/_pages/about.md

 ## About me

-I am a second-year Ph.D. student at [Computer Science Department](https://www.cs.umb.edu/), UMass Boston, USA, advised by Prof. [Xiaohui Liang](http://www.faculty.umb.edu/xiaohui.liang/).
+I am a third-year Ph.D. student at [Computer Science Department](https://www.cs.umb.edu/), UMass Boston, USA, advised by Prof. [Xiaohui Liang](http://www.faculty.umb.edu/xiaohui.liang/).
 I received my B.Eng. in Computer Science and Technology in 2020 from Nanjing Forestry University, China, advised by Prof. [Ning Ye](https://it.njfu.edu.cn/szdw/20181224/i14051.html).

-I'm broadly interested in deep learning and its applications, including Speech-based Health Diagnosis, Speech/Text Classification, and Deep Transfer Learning.
+I'm broadly interested in deep learning and its applications, including Spoken Language Understanding, Speech-based Health Diagnosis, Speech/Text
+Classification, and Deep Transfer Learning.
 Now I am particularly interested in how to build AI systems to enable effective and reliable health diagnoses despite the heterogeneity, complexity, and scarcity of the data.